Code-Institute-Submissions/Vannas-Beauty-Salon_MS1/README.md

 **Contact section** - contains a background image that is soothing and mild.
 Not conspicuous, and yet does not make the page monotonous

-**Services & Prices** - contains a background image that is mild and blends nicely with the background color of services and prices
+**Services & Prices** - contains a background image that is mild and relaxing

-**Our Team** - contains an image just below the navigation.
+**Our Team** - contains an image just below the header.
 The photo shows a beautician doing a manicure for a customer.
 I chose this image because it shows a beautician in her work environment and blends nicely with the whole look of the page.

 **Gallery** - contains nail design images so that the user can find the desired design if he needs inspiration.
 The gallery also helps promote the salon

-**Contact Us** - contains images just below the navigation.
+**Contact Us** - contains images just below the header.
 Images are placed horizontally.
 After 950 px they no longer appear on the page.

 # Technologies Used